tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I just improved the css of the website that I'm working on.
 I also got stuck to a bug of fs.writeFile with node/express, I don't know what is going on, but I'll keep trying to fix it in the next few days.

 **Thoughts**: The ability to try and try and don't give up is my best quality.
 I'll keep trying and I know that some day I'll can do it.

+### Day 52 July 04, 2020

+**Today's Progress**: Today I dedicated myself to solve a bug that I was facing when I write a file with fs.writeFile in node js.
+I built my whole application in other computer and discovered that the problem isn't the code but my proxy configurations on my main computer.
+LOL, the problem was so ridiculous.
+But I'm very happy to be able to solve it.

+**Thoughts**: The emotion that I feel when I solve my problems is immeasurable, I felt so happy.
+Software development is really my thing.